 run: bun test

-pre-push is fine for heavier checks. git push is already a network operation.
-You’re waiting for bytes to travel to a remote server, so a few seconds of local checking before that happens isn’t disruptive.
-The bar is just: don’t make it unreasonably long.
+pre-push is fine for heavier checks. git push is already a network operation, and you’re waiting for bytes to travel to a remote server, so a few seconds of local checking before that happens doesn’t feel disruptive.
+The only real bar is: don’t make it unreasonably long.

-Which is why tool choice matters here. tsc --noEmit on a large project can take 20-30 seconds.
-The TypeScript Go port (tsgo) runs the same check in a fraction of the time.
-Similarly, bun test is significantly faster than Jest for most test suites; cold start alone is an order of magnitude quicker.
+That’s why tool choice matters here. tsc --noEmit on a large project can take 20-30 seconds, while the TypeScript Go port (tsgo) runs the same check in a fraction of the time.
+Similarly, bun test is significantly faster than Jest for most test suites, where cold start alone is an order of magnitude quicker.

 If your pre-push hook runs in under 10 seconds, people will leave it on.
-If it runs in 45 seconds, they’ll start using --no-verify.
+If it runs in 45 seconds, they’ll start reaching for --no-verify.

 Tests can live in both hooks.
 A reasonable split: